Home Pest Library Ants Odorous House Ants

 The primary concern with odorous house ants in a McKinney or Allen kitchen is food contamination, not personal safety.
 Workers forage across food preparation surfaces, over pantry shelving, and through any food package with a gap in the seal.
 Any food that an active trail has crossed should be discarded.
 For families with infants, elderly members, or immunocompromised individuals, this food-safety concern justifies prompt treatment even though the ant itself poses no direct medical risk.

 Pets face no toxicity risk from incidental contact or ingestion of small numbers of workers.
 There is no documented allergic reaction pathway from odorous house ant exposure in dogs or cats.
-If a pet consumes a large number of workers, mild oral irritation is possible but not a medical emergency.
 The management priority is eliminating the infestation before it compromises food storage or spreads to additional rooms.

 Why Odorous House Ants Score 1 of 3 on Property Risk